ga-curriculum/flexbox-lab/setup/README.md

 mkdir css
 ```

 Then, create an `index.html` file and a `style.css` file that lives inside the `css` folder.
-These files will hold your work for this lecture:
+These files will hold your work for this lab:

 ```bash
 touch index.html ./css/style.css